yushan777/ComfyUI-Y7Nodes/README.md

 # ComfyUI-Y7Nodes

-A collection of utility / quality-of-life nodes for ComfyUI.
+A collection of utility / quality-of-life nodes for ComfyUI - Probably only useful to me.
 There's really nothing new here.
-Some nodes are modifications of of existing custom nodes with additional features and improvements that suit my particular needs.
+Some nodes are modifications of of existing custom nodes with additional features that suit my particular needs.

 ## Installation (Manual)